Year

 Lake Samsonvale Stocking Update

-11/12/2022 Where 13 Vessels released 120,000 Australian Bass Fingerlings to various parts of Zone 3 Lake Samsonvale.
-40 PRFMA volunteers assisted with the release.
-MBRC Councillor Cath Tonks (Div 9) and MP Shane King (Kurwongbah)participated in the release.
+10/12/2023 Where 14 Vessels released 120,000 Australian Bass Fingerlings to various parts of Lake Samsonvale.
+48 PRFMA volunteers assisted with the release.
+MBRC Councillor Cath Tonks (Div 9) and MP Nikki Boyd (Pine Rivers) participated in the release.
 We thank them for their support and for their assistance with the release.

 The scattered release will ensure a higher survival rate of the fingerlings which will therefore help to maintain Lake Samsonvale as a premium Bass Fishery